8 Gonzo Facts About Hunter S. Thompson

 In order to get the “feel” of being a writer, Thompson used to retype his favorite novels in full. “[H]is true model and hero was F. Scott Fitzgerald,” Louis Menand wrote in The New Yorker.
 “He used to type out pages from The Great Gatsby, just to get the feeling, he said, of what it was like to write that way, and Fitzgerald’s novel was continually on his mind while he was working on Fear and Loathing in Las Vegas, which was published, after a prolonged and agonizing compositional nightmare, in 1972.”

-"If you type out somebody's work, you learn a lot about it,” Thompson told Charlie Rose in 1997.
+"If you type out somebody's work, you learn a lot about it,” Thompson said in 1997.
 “Amazingly it's like music.
 And from typing out parts of Faulkner, Hemingway, Fitzgerald—these were writers that were very big in my life and the lives of the people around me—so yeah, I wanted to learn from the best I guess."